Is a Free Trade Agreement possible with the upcoming Brexit?

-“Many of the officials and experts we spoke with concluded that in reality, when taking into account the complexity of the technical issues, the interdependence with the UK-EU and NAFTA negotiations and the political constraints, it is hard to see how a US-UK FTA of the depth and breadth required to deliver significant economic benefits can be secured.”
+“Many of the officials and experts we spoke with concluded that in reality, when taking into account the complexity of the technical issues, the interdependence with the UK-EU and NAFTA negotiations and the political constraints, it is hard to see how a US-UK Free Trade Agreement of the depth and breadth required to deliver significant economic benefits can be secured.”

-Free Trade Agreement has less attention in the US
+How much attention has the Free Trade Agreement in the US?

 In the UK, the opportunity to negotiate a Free Trade Agreement with the US has been consistently put forward as one of the principal advantages of Brexit from the beginning of the referendum campaign.